-Michael B. Hormaechea Michael B. Hormaechea is the manager of Hormaechea Development LLC and has over 25 years of leadership in the real estate development industry for residential, commercial resort and mixed-use projects.
-He currently serves as a director for Mountain West Bank, a division of Glacier Bank.
+Michael B. Hormaechea Mr. Hormaechea is the manager of Hormaechea Development LLC and has over 25 years of leadership in the real estate development industry for residential, commercial resort and mixed-use projects.
+He currently serves as Chair of Mountain West Bank, a division of Glacier Bank.
 Mr. Hormaechea earned a Bachelor's degree in Business Administration at the University of San Diego and brings extensive experience in real estate development, construction management, finance, sales, marketing, executive-level leadership, corporate management, operations, strategic planning and business development.